cysouw/diathesis/text/c03_summaryDia.md

 ## Applicative diatheses ~~[ADJ › OBJ]~~

 An ~~applicative~~ is a diathesis in which a prepositional phrase is promoted to an object.
 For details on the definition see [@sec:intro-applicative-antipassive].
-Applicatives in German are typically marked by a preverb or an adverb, though possessor and benefactor datives are also included under this heading.
+Applicatives in German are typically marked by a preverb or an adverb, though possessor and beneficiary datives are also included under this heading.

 ### *Präverb Applikativ* {#sec:summary-praverb-applikativ}